On indefinite integral ternary quadratic forms: Introduction

 The second question that we answer concerns the density of integral isotropic forms $F$, that is ones for which

 is zero (i.e. $F({\bf x})=0$ has an integral non-zero solution).

 Let $\Sym(\R)\simeq\R^6$ denote the affine space of real symmetric $3\times 3$ matrices.
-Given a large set of $F$'s, say those in $X\Omega$, the dilate of a nice compact convex domain $\Omega \subset \Sym(\R)$ containing the origin, Serre \cite{serre} asked to estimate how many are isotropic.
+Given a large set of $F$'s, say those in $X\Omega$, the dilate of a compact convex domain $\Omega \subset \Sym(\R)$ with piecewise smooth boundary containing the origin in its interior, Serre \cite{serre} (in the case $\Omega=[-1,1]^6$) asked to estimate how many are isotropic.
 Using sieve methods, he showed that

 Also using sieve methods, Hooley \cite{Hooley} established a matching lower bound

 Using homogeneous dynamics and in particular the equidistribution results of Eskin and Oh \cite{eskinoh} (which in turn rely on Ratner's unipotent measure rigidity) we show that the isotropic $F$'s have a natural density.